 The examination rate in the USPTO is 100 percent, since filing implies a request for examination in the USPTO procedure, whereas in the EPO and the JPO a specific request for examination has to be made.
 At the EPO the growing proportion of PCT applications in the granting procedure led to an increase of the examination rate.
-In the Japanese procedure, the examination rate is the lowest because applicants have substantially more time (three years) in which to evaluate whether to maintain the application or not.
+In the Japanese procedure, the examination rate is the lowest because applicants have substantially more time (three years from the filing date) in which to evaluate whether to maintain the application or not.

-The grant rate in the EPO procedure, as defined in terms of decisions, increased to 55.9 percent in 2006.
-In the JPO, the grant rate decreased to 48.5 percent in 2006.
-In the USPTO, the allowance rate decreased to 53.1 percent in 2006.
+The grant rate in the EPO procedure, as defined in terms of decisions, decreased to 51.4 percent in 2007.
+In the JPO, the grant rate increased slightly to 48.9 percent in 2007.
+In the USPTO, the allowance rate decreased to 48.7 percent in 2007.

-The opposition rate at the EPO decreased marginally in 2006 to 5.4 percent, and 72.5 percent of the opposed patents were maintained, although in some cases in amended form.
+The opposition rate at the EPO decreased marginally in 2007 to 5.2 percent, and 70.4 percent of the opposed patents were maintained, although in some cases in amended form.

-In the EPO, about 32.7 percent of decisions in examination to reject the application were subject to an appeal in 2006.
-In the USPTO, about 2.2 percent of final rejections were appealed.
+In the EPO, about 32.9 percent of decisions in examination to reject the application were subject to an appeal in 2007.
+In the JPO, about 20 percent of the decisions in examination to reject were appealed.
+In the USPTO, about 2.8 percent of final rejections were appealed.

-In the EPO, 47.8 percent of the decisions taken during the opposition procedures were appealed in 2006.
+In the EPO, 42.3 percent of the decisions taken during the opposition procedures were appealed in 2007.